My Venus Optics Laowa 12mm F2.8 Zero-D Review, what a lens…

-This is my wholehearted honest review of this lens, I have not received any gifts or payment for writing this review.
+This is my wholehearted honest review of this Laowa 12mm F2.8 lens, I have not received any gifts or payment for writing this review.

-So this lens review has been on my to do list for quite some months now.
-After seeing the results another photographer produced with this lens I just had to buy it.
+This lens review has been on my to do list for quite some months now.
+After seeing the results other photographers were getting with this lens I just had to buy it.

 Before I say anything else can I just say this is not a fisheye lens this is a rectilinear lens.
 So your images are going to be extremely wide with practically zero distortion.
-This is also a manual lens and does not have auto focus.
+This is a manual lens so it does not have auto focus.

 Buying a Venus Optics lens

-Now some of you might say who the hell are Venus Optics, I never heard of them before!!!
+Now some of you might say who the heck are Venus Optics, I never heard of them before!!!

 So getting back to my review and buying a relatively unknown brand of a lens it has to be said we are taking a fairly large risk, firstly, that they will produce a consistently good product and we don’t get a dud and secondly, that the product will work not only as described but also with a slight little sliver of grace.

-Nothing worse than a rough scratch focus ring or an aperture control that just pops out of position whenever it feels like it.
+Nothing worse than a rough scratchy focus ring or an aperture control that just pops out of position whenever it feels like it.

 Opening the box

-I purchased this lens from Laowa Uk and it arrived quickly and was well packed for it’s journey to Ireland.
+I purchased this lens from Laowa Uk and it arrived quickly and thankfully it was very well packed for it’s journey to Ireland.

-Opening the delivered cardboard box revealed a beautifully decorated Laowa box inside, I was more than a bit nervous opening the box as I always loved quality products and I was more than a bit worried about being disappointed with this Laowa lens.
+On opening the shipping box revealed a beautifully decorated Laowa box inside, I was more than a bit nervous opening the box as I have always loved quality products and I was more than a bit worried about being disappointed with this Laowa lens.

 After two minutes of inspecting and just holding it I absolutely loved it, the weight, feel and texture of the Laowa actually makes it feel like a real premium product like a Zeiss or Leica lens from years gone buy.